 Visual design phase

 Once the look and feel was approved, we worked on the design of the entire app.
-We decided to use color as a powerful tool to set sections apart and make them easily distinguished by the users.
+We decided to use color as a visual tool to set sections apart and make them easily distinguishable by the users.
 We also used color coding for tagging and filtering the postcard system.

-We delivered high-resolution mockups for each of the mobile application’s screens and the exported assets, ready for implementation on each screen resolution.
+We delivered high resolution mockups for each of the mobile application’s screens, and all of the exported assets, ready for implementation at every screen resolution.

 “We really enjoyed working with them, it was fun!
-We appreciate that they didn’t just settle for the original wireframes we provided, but they committed to make the UX of the process better.
+We appreciate that they didn’t just settle for the original wireframes we provided, but they committed to making the user experience better.
 They improved our vision.
-Also, they were always quick to reply and very thorough working on every feature of the app.”
+Also, they were always quick to reply and very thorough in working on every feature of the app.”